1. Meet the Education Requirements to Sit for the CPA Exam.

 9. Complete the Experience Requirement

-To meet the Michigan CPA experience requirements, you must earn 2,000 hours of qualifying experience gained over a one-to-five-year period which can be achieved in government, industry, academia, or public practice.
+To meet the Michigan CPA experience requirements, you must earn 2,000 hours of qualifying experience gained over a one-to-five-year period verified by a CPA, which can be achieved in government, industry, academia, or public practice.
 Candidates who get academic instruction experience will meet the work experience requirement after teaching four semesters of at least six credit hours per semester.
 If experience is gained in academia, you must be an instructor in accounting for at least four academic semesters and teach at least six credit hours per semester of accounting subjects above the elementary level

 10. Apply for your Michigan CPA License